Case Study – Figment

-“Game If You Are have provided comprehensive long-term support across PR, events and strategy.
-Their input has been invaluable, and has ensured we’ve gained coverage from media we wouldn’t otherwise have been able to.” – Klaus Pedersen, CEO of Bedtime Digital Games
+“Game If You Are provided comprehensive long-term support across PR, events, and strategy.
+Their input was invaluable, and ensured we gained coverage from media we wouldn’t otherwise have been able to.”

 Bedtime Digital Games were working on their second major release, Figment – a puzzle action adventure with a strong focus on music.
 They needed a PR partner to help guide them towards a staged multiplatform release, starting with the PC version of the game, then moving into console launches.